shahrishabh7/shahrishabh7.github.io/_portfolio/portfolio-4.md

 collection: portfolio
 ---

-A virtual card that allows you to instantly share who you are, with anyone, wherever you go.
-Linkd allows users to build custom scannable digital cards that can be shared in seconds.
+A personalizable card sitting on your iPhone that instantly allows you to share socials with anyone, wherever you go.
 This app was built using [Swift](https://www.swift.org/) and [Xcode](https://developer.apple.com/xcode/).

 You can find this project [here](https://github.com/shahrishabh7/QRapp).